 When: When will this training course happen (weekend, week days, etc.)?
 How long will the training course be?
 Are the participants happy with the timing and length of course?
 Will everything be ready for the course?

 Where: Where will the training take place?
-What is there at the training place that you can use (class room, etc.)?
+What is there at the training place that you can use (class room/church, etc.)?
+Remember that most effective training takes place in the gardens and out with animals… not in a classroom.

 What: What lessons will be in the course?
 What will be in the lessons?